Beethoven Lives Upstairs: Plot

-Ten-year-old Christoph's physician father has died, and his family struggles to make ends meet.
-Christoph's uncle Kurt, a student at the Vienna Conservatory, arranges for Ludwig van Beethoven to rent their attic room.
-Kurt is thrilled to have the famous composer living at his late brother's house, despite Beethoven's dismissive attitude toward a mere student.
-Christoph, however, doesn't like having a stranger in the house, is put off by Beethoven's eccentric behavior (such as dumping food on a waiter during a quarrel), and is teased by the neighborhood children for having a madman in the house.
+Ten-year-old Christoph's father has died, and his uncle Kurt, a student at the Vienna Conservatory, arranges for Ludwig van Beethoven to rent their attic room.
+Christoph doesn't like having a stranger in the house, is put off by Beethoven's eccentric behavior, and is teased by the neighborhood children over this.
 Kurt tells Christoph about the pain of Beethoven's deafness and implores him to give the man a chance.

-When Christoph's mother enters Beethoven's room, he is writing music on the shutters, presumably for lack of paper.
-Seeing her shock, he sheepishly suggests she could later sell the shutters as collectors items.
+When Christoph's mother enters Beethoven's room, he is writing music on the shutters, presumably lacking paper.
+He sheepishly suggests she could later sell the shutters as collector's items.
 He asks her about her musical background, and she plays "Für Elise" for him, beginning to see his softer side.

 While working on his Ninth Symphony in his room with other musicians, Beethoven needs to make edits, but has destroyed all their pens in previous fits.
 They frantically send Christoph out to buy more, but they leave before he returns.
-So Beethoven takes Christoph out for a walk, where the two begin to form a bond.
+Beethoven takes Christoph out for a walk, where the two begin to bond.
 Soon, Christoph begins seeing things from Beethoven's side.
 After overhearing Beethoven talk about his misery from being deaf, Christoph gives him an ear trumpet designed by his father.

-Kurt comes over to the house for another rehearsal, beaming that he will be part of the orchestra at the premiere of the Ninth.
-Beethoven notices Christoph and his mother listening outside the door, and promises them tickets to the performance.
+Beethoven later promises Christoph and his mother tickets to the premier performance.

-As the date of the concert nears, Beethoven becomes increasingly stressed and frustrated by setbacks.
-Christoph enters after Beethoven has had yet another quarrel with Sophie, their maid, and accidentally spills the sheet music for the concert.
-Beethoven angrily orders him out.
+Beethoven becomes increasingly stressed as the concert date nears.
+Christoph enters after Beethoven has had yet another quarrel with Sophie, their maid, and accidentally spills the sheet music, earning Beethoven's wrath.
 Kurt reassures Christoph that Beethoven's notorious tempers are short-lived and that someone able to write music as he does must have a great heart.
 Later, Beethoven humbly apologizes to Sophie for his behavior and hands her the tickets to give to Christoph and his mother.

-The concert is a great success.
+The concert is a triumph.
 Beethoven is nominally conducting, but can't hear the orchestra, so Kurt discreetly conducts from the side.
-The orchestra finishes while Beethoven is still "conducting", so Kurt and one of the singers turn him around so he can see the audience's wild standing ovation.
+The orchestra finishes while Beethoven is still "conducting", so Kurt and one of the singers turn him around so he can see the audience's wild applause.

 After Beethoven's death, Christoph reflects on his experiences, saying that although Beethoven is gone, "his music will never die", and how Beethoven "thought he could change the world with his music – maybe he will... bit by bit."